 Benefits of adopting a customer loyalty program- 1.
 Better customer retention and engagement A customer loyalty program will make sure that a customer keep coming back.
 According to studies, 84% customers will stay loyal to a brand if it offers a loyalty program.
 66% will alter how they spend money in order to gain loyalty points.
 A loyalty program also facilitates email marketing, opening up for the company a direct channel of communication with a customer.

 2. Brand loyalty and referral Perks like Personalized Customer rewards programs, gifts, and incentives like free shipping, satisfy customers.
 If a customer enjoys the benefits of a loyalty program, they're likely to refer it to others.
 Repeat customers should be offered a chance to maximize their gains and earn pointsin addition to what they've accumulatedthrough referral programs.

 3. Cost efficient A customer loyalty program is a cost-effective way to keep customers happy and have them coming back.
 It costs a company more to draw in new customers than it does to engage repeat customers.
 A loyalty program promises to increase customer lifetime value (net profit earned through a customer).

 4. Promotion of a brand or company Loyalty programs keep customers happy.
 This in turn will encourage them to post good reviews of the brand or company on social media, making them authentic brand advocates.
 A long term association with loyalty program customers gives brands a competitive edge.

 6 Points to Consider Before You Set up a Loyalty Program

 While customer loyalty program sounds like an ideal long term solution for customer retention every company must consider how implementing a loyalty program will help their business.
 Here are 6 points to consider before crafting a customer loyalty program- 1.
 Know your customers Keep track of how much customers spend on average.
 Check how often customer keep coming in to purchase products.
 Check if they come back for repeat purchases or to buy new products.
 Track profits notched by repeat customer sales.
 Collect customer feedback.

 2. Get your customer loyalty program ready Find out how satisfied customers are.
 Analyse sales data and find out how you can persuade them to buy more.
 Assign employees who are good at dealing with customers to help execute your loyalty program.

+3. What are your goals?
 Establish your goals at the outset.
 Set a target purchase goals.
 For instance, if a customer comes back every 15 days for a repeat purchase, can you encourage them to buy every 10 days?
 Or even inspire existing customers to buy new products.

 4. Decide on a budget Find out the average industry spend on customer loyalty programs.
 Budget accordingly for your own rewards program.
 Set aside separate budgets to manage repeat customers and gain new customers.